-According to the European Central Bank consumer price index, the euro experienced an average inflation rate of 2.27% per year.
-Prices in 2002 are 2.27% higher than prices in 2001.
+According to the European Central Bank consumer price index, prices in 2002 are 2.27% higher than prices in 2001.
+The euro experienced an average inflation rate of 2.27% per year during this period.

 In other words, €100 in 2001 is equivalent in purchasing power to €102.27 in 2002.